NoahMiller4/NoahMiller4/README.md

 <img src="https://wallpaperaccess.com/full/8351163.gif" width="100%" height="400px">

 Hello, world!
 My name is Noah Miller.
 I am a software development student in Manitoba with a love for tech.
-I often spend my time building pc's, coding, gaming, drumming and curling.
-I took one year of Computer Science at the University of Manitoba, and transfered to MITT for Software Development.
+I often spend my time building pc's, coding, gaming, drumming, cooking and curling.
+I studied Computer Science at the University of Manitoba, and transfered to MITT for Software Development.

 Before Software Development, I was in culinary arts, competition cooking, and backpacked Australia.
+I aspire to work in tech, and am open to any valuable experience or tips in the field.

 My known programming languages include: \
       - HTML\